adhocteam/homework/slcsp/README.md

 If no SLCSP can be determined for a ZIP Code, leave the cell blank (no quotes or zeroes or other text).

-It may not be possible to determine a SLCSP for every ZIP Code given -- what reason or reasons are there?
-Fill in your explanation(s) below.
+It may not be possible to determine a SLCSP for every ZIP Code given.
+Check for cases where a definitive answer cannot be found and leave those blank in the output CSV.

-    Reason:

-    1) ???

-    2) ???

 Additional information
 ----------------------